panther-labs/panther/docs/gitbook/log-analysis/rules/panther-cli.md

 # Panther Analysis Tool

+The `panther_analysis_tool` is a Python command line interface  for testing, packaging, and deploying Panther Policies and Rules.

 ## Installation

-The `panther_analysis_tool` is available on pip and can be installed with the following command:
+Install the [panther_analysis_tool](https://github.com/panther-labs/panther_analysis_tool) with the following command:

 ```bash
 pip3 install panther-analysis-tool